mverteuil/BirdNET-Pi/README.md

 *   `tests/`: `pytest` tests, mirroring the `src/birdnetpi/` structure.
 *   `config/`: Application configuration files (ignored by Git).
 *   `config_templates/`: Templates for configuration files.
+*   `pyproject.toml`: Project metadata and dependencies, managed by `uv`.

-**Service Management Strategy (Planned):**
+**Service Management Strategy:**
-A future enhancement will introduce a Strategy Pattern for managing system services (like FastAPI and Caddy) across different deployment environments (Docker containers and embedded Raspberry Pi deployments).
-This will provide a flexible and extensible way to handle service lifecycle management.
+The system utilizes a Strategy Pattern for managing system services (like FastAPI and Caddy) across different deployment environments (Docker containers and embedded Raspberry Pi deployments).
+This provides a flexible and extensible way to handle service lifecycle management.

 ## Access
 The BirdNET-Pi can be accessed from any web browser on the same network: